Summary of MIBI Data Protection Statement

 - the processing is necessary for compliance with a legal obligation to which the controller is subject to;

-- the processing is necessary for the performance of a contract to which the data subject is partyto.
+- the processing is necessary for the performance of a contract to which the data controller is party to.

-We may record or monitor telephone calls in order to ensure accuracy in the recording of information communicated to us and for training, quality and verification purposes.
+We may record and monitor telephone calls in order to ensure accuracy in the recording of data communicated to us and for training, quality and verification purposes.

 There are various circumstances where we may share personal data with other parties.
-Generally, this includes sharing with your representatives, our representatives and with various claims related parties, state organisations and insurance industry databases.
+Generally, this includes sharing with your representatives, our representatives, with various claims related parties, State organisations, An Garda Siochana, Government Departments, MIBI Member Companies and insurance industry databases.

-On occasion we, in our capacity as Green Card Bureau (or a service provider on our behalf), may transmit certain aspects of your personal data within the European Economic Area and outside the European Economic area.
+We, in our capacity as Green Card Bureau (or a service provider on our behalf), may transmit certain aspects of your personal data within the European Economic Area and outside the European Economic Area.
 In such circumstances, we will ensure that such transmissions are carried out securely and in accordance with data protection agreements signed by MIBI in conjunction with the Council of Bureaux who govern the Green Card system.
-The Road Traffic (Third Party Risks) (Visiting Motorists) Regulations, 1952 and Mechanically Propelled Vehicles (International Circulation) Order 1992 provide for the legal basis under which MIBI operates the Green Card Bureau in Ireland
+The Road Traffic (Third Party Risks) (Visiting Motorists) Regulations, 1952 and Mechanically Propelled Vehicles (International Circulation) Order 1992 provide the legal basis under which MIBI operates the Green Card Bureau in Ireland.

-Retention periods differ depending on the purpose of the processing and the nature of the information.
-We will generally retain data for ten years after a claim is closed.
+Retention periods differ depending on the purpose of the processing and the nature of the data.
+We will generally retain data for ten years from the date on which a file is finalised with MTPL data retained for six years from the date of termination or lapse of the insurance policy.
 This period is primarily determined by how long we need the data to deal with claims and for the purposes of seeking recoveries from uninsured drivers and/or uninsured vehicle owners.

 As a ‘data subject’, you have the rights set out in this section.
 However, certain restrictions may apply in some cases.